isomerpages/moe-bendemeersec/_useful-links/DSA Registration.md

-2. ALP Admission Criteria
+**2. ALP Admission Criteria**

 In the selection of students, we are looking for students with one or more of the following attributes and experience:

-Students who are passionate about Science, in particular Health Sciences.
+* Students who are passionate about Science, in particular Health Sciences.
-Students who have participated in science competitions and events or have been recognized in other relevant competitions.
+* Students who have participated in science competitions and events or have been recognized in other relevant competitions.
-Students who are active in science-related CCAs in their primary schools.
+* Students who are active in science-related CCAs in their primary schools.

-TALENT DEVELOPMENT IN SPORTS AND GAMES: FOOTBALL (BOYS)/ TCHOUKBALL
+*TALENT DEVELOPMENT IN SPORTS AND GAMES: FOOTBALL (BOYS)/ TCHOUKBALL*

-1. Our Talent Development Programme For Successful DSA Students
+**1. Our Talent Development Programme For Successful DSA Students**

 Bendemeer Secondary School has traditionally done well in Football (Boys) and Tchoukball at the annual National School Games and Inter School Championships respectively.
 Both CCA groups seek to develop young athletes holistically through structured training programs.